avo-hq/docs.avohq.io/docs/2.0/authentication.md

 ## Authorization

 When you share access to Avo with your clients or large teams, you may want to restrict access to a resource or a subset of resources.
-To do that, you should set up your authorization rules (policies).
+You should set up your authorization rules (policies) to do that.
 Check out the [authorization page](authorization) for details on how to set that up.